fallahn/xygine/readme.md

 is needed when using the state stack implementation of xygine.
 When
 creating new game states (deriving from xy::State) they need to be
-reqistered with the stateStack instance of your game.
-Hopefully at some
+registered with the stateStack instance of your game.
+See the Example
-point in the future there will be an example of this for clarification.
+directory for a demo project which shows how to create a basic state
+which uses the UI controls to create a menu.

 Both